vickeyshrestha/sharing-services/README.md

 # sharing-services
-Sharing services contain sharing entities such as protobuf files to be used by other services like Godzilla
+Sharing services contain sharing entities such as protobuf files, or commonly used drivers to be utilized by other services like Godzilla